School Psychology (PhD) Contact Information

 Upon successful completion of this program, students will be able to:

-• Master basic foundational knowledge in the fields of psychology and education.
+• Master basic foundational knowledge in the field of school psychology practice psychological service delivery (NASP, 2020)

 • Demonstrate skills in leadership and professional service.